-We've received tremendous feedback about our Green Cart pilot program.
-Below are some of the most frequently asked questions we have received through our Green Cart email and by talking to participants.
+We've received tremendous feedback about our Green Cart Pilot Program and upcoming city-wide program.
+Below are some of the most frequently asked questions we've received through our Green Cart email and by talking to participants.

 Using your green cart questions